Provence Live an Aix-périence guaranteed Aix-en-Provence Study opportunities in Aix-en-Provence Practical guide The reference guide

 Art gallery to send us an e-mail Lodging

-PRACTICAL INFORMATION : Travelling, how and where to go on foot | how to get there
+Practical Information : Travelling - how and where to go on foot | how to get there

-on foot with bicycle by bus by car with rail and air travel by coach
+on foot - with bicycle - by bus - by car - with rail and air travel - by coach

 By foot in Aix en Provence

-à pied > ah pee eh <
+à pieds > ah pee eh <

-“Aix Old Town” vieille Ville > vee-ehi veel < includes the city within the belt road / boulevards extérieurs > booluhvar extehrheeuhrh < extending from the Rotonde fountain anti-clockwise via the avenue Victor Hugo and boulevards Roi René, Carnot, the Cours Saint Louis, boulevards Notre Dame, Aristide Briand, Jean Jaurès, the Cours Sextius, and the avenue Napoléon Bonaparte.
+"Aix Old Town" vieille Ville > vee-ehi veel < includes the city within the belt road / boulevards extérieurs > booluhvar extehrheeuhrh < extending from the Rotonde fountain anti-clockwise via the avenue Victor Hugo and boulevards Roi René, Carnot, the Cours Saint-Louis, boulevards Notre Dame, Aristide Briand, Jean Jaurès, the Cours Sextius, and the avenue Napoléon Bonaparte.
 The Quartier Mazarin, though a XVII-XVIIIth century upstart, is included for its elegance, straight streets, and noble mansions.
-With brief excursions to the neighbouring Monument Sec, l’Hôpital , Villa Grassi and the Pavillon Vendôme, Aix is best explored on foot.
+With brief excursions to the neighbouring Monument Sec, l’Hôpital , Villa Grassi and the Pavillon Vendôme, Aix-en-Provence is best explored on foot.
 No great physical effort or stamina is required so long as you do not get lost, and take judicious advantage of the cafés and bars that strew your path.
 This is a town for strolling and gaping.
-“Purpose-built” guided tours can do only scant justice to the rythm of a promeneur solitaire for whom the pageant is both the street itself, and of it.
+"Purpose-built" guided tours can do only scant justice to the rythm of a promeneur solitaire for whom the pageant is both the street itself, and of it.
 Savor the fragrances of ground coffee, bread, flowers, fruits and vegetables all fresh, and vying for your attention among herbs and spices, honey and lavender.

 Cours Mirabeau